pdags/1207_H_Rezoning/README.md

 | Total Height           | 82 feet         | 100.5 feet       |

 ## Folder structure
-Each folder represents an example of a potential building under the proposed zoning
+Each folder represents an example of a potential building under the proposed zoning.
+Each model is broken up into
+- A 14 foot retail floor
+- A residential section which takes up the rest of the base height + overlay
+- A penthouse
+- 2 or 3 mechanical structures

 Includes COLLADA files for the models used, KML files referencing the models and the packaged KMZ file.
 ### 1207_H_NE_NC-14 (Current)